National Wetland Condition Assessment:

 FIELD SAMPLING

-To ensure consistency in collection procedures and to assure the quality of resulting data, field crews participated in training, used standardized field methods, and followed strict quality control protocols (U.S. EPA 2016).
+To ensure consistency in collection procedures and to assure the quality of resulting data, field crews participated in training, used standardized field methods and followed strict quality control protocols (U.S. EPA 2021).
 Field and lab results were used to calculate scores for each indicator.

 Field crews used the standard layout shown in Exhibit 3 at most sites.
 Occasionally this layout was not possible because of the size and shape of the wetland at the specified location or because upland or deep water was present.
 In such cases, the NWCA protocols allowed alternate assessment area layouts.